Prepare and load your own data

 If you wanted totals or subtotals of combinations, you would need to create additional variables for these as well.

-Step 2: Choose between “implicit” and “explicit” schema definition
+Step 0.3: Choose between “implicit” and “explicit” schema definitions

 Custom Data Commons supports two ways of importing your data:

-- Implicit schema definition.
+Implicit schema definition.
 This method is simplest, and does not require that you write MCF files, but it is more constraining on the structure of your data.
-You don’t need to provide variables and entities in DCID format, but you must follow a strict column ordering, and variables must be in variable-per-column format, described below.
-Naming conventions are loose, and the Data Commons importer will generate DCIDs for your variables and observations, based on a predictable column order.
+You don’t need to provide variables and entities in DCID format (although you may); but you must follow a strict column ordering, and variables must be in variable-per-column format, described below.
+Naming conventions are loose, and the Data Commons importer will generate DCIDs for your variables and observations based on a predictable column order or for entities based on the column you identify.
 This method is simpler and recommended for most datasets.

-- Explicit schema definition.
-This method is a bit more involved, as you must explicitly define DCIDs for all your variables as nodes in MCF files.
-All variables and entities in the CSVs must reference DCIDs.
-Using this method allows you to specify variables in variable-per-row format, which is a bit more flexible.
-There are a number of cases for which this option might be a better choice:
+Explicit schema definition.
+This method is a bit more involved, as you must explicitly define DCIDs for all your variables (and entity types if needed) as nodes in MCF files.
+All variables in the CSVs must reference DCIDs.
+Using this method allows you to specify variables in variable-per-row format and to specify additional properties of variables or entities, offering greater flexibility.
+There are a few cases for which this option might be a better choice:

 - You have hundreds of variables, which may be unmanageable as separate columns or files.